enyac-group/Elana/README.md

 - CUDA graph capture may not work for models with cpu operations, dynamic shapes or unconventional cache layouts.
 - Energy logging is relied on GPU APIs from nvidia-ml-py.
 - Torch profiler introduces significant overhead; recommended only for microbenchmarking, i.e., reduce the number of `repeats`
-- Some architectures (e.g., Nemotron-H, Mamba2) use custom KV-cache formats; ELLA includes compatibility paths but behaviors may vary.
+- Some architectures (e.g., Nemotron-H, Mamba2) use custom KV-cache formats; ELANA includes compatibility paths but behaviors may vary.
 - Assumes HuggingFace `AutoModelForCausalLM`-style forward API.